-Qe - Sand Dunes and Sand Sheets (Peoria Formation-sand facies) Generally less than three meters (10 feet) of yellowish brown, massive, calcareous loamy sand to fine sand.
-It may overlie yellowish-brown sand and gravel (Noah Creek Fm.
-2), or reworked unnamed loamy sediments associated with the Iowan Erosion Surface and/or it may overlie yellowish to grayish brown, often calcareous and fractured clay loam to loam diamicton; (Wolf Creek and Alburnett Formations)
+Qe - Sand Dunes and Sand Sheets (Peoria Formation-sand facies) Generally less than 6 meters (20 feet) of yellowish brown, massive, calcareous loamy sand to fine sand.
+It may overlie yellowish-brown sand and gravel (Noah Creek Fm.), or reworked unnamed loamy sediments associated with the Iowan Erosion Surface and/or it may overlie yellowish to grayish brown, often calcareous and fractured clay loam to loam diamicton; (Wolf Creek and Alburnett Formations)

-Qnw2 - Sand and Gravel (Noah Creek Formation) Generally two to eighteen meters (6 to 59 feet) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
-A thin mantle of loess, reworked loess or fine-grained alluvium (Qal) may be present.
+Qnw2 - Sand and Gravel (Noah Creek Formation) Two to eighteen meters (6.6 to 60 feet) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
+Along Pioneer and Walnut Creek valleys a thin mantle of loess, reworked loess, fine-grained alluvium (Qal2) may be present.
 This unit includes silty colluvial deposits derived from the adjacent map units.
 In places this unit is mantled with one to three meters of fine to medium, well sorted medium to fine sand derived from wind reworking of the alluvium.
 This unit encompasses deposits that accumulated in low-relief stream valleys during the Wisconsin Episode and Hudson Episode.
 Seasonal high water table and some potential for flooding.